MACPHERSON Duncan

 “head and shoulders above anyone else in North American.”
 Len Norris, Vancouver Sun (146)

-C:\Users\Robert\Documents\CARTOONING ILLUSTRATION ANIMATION\IMAGE BY CARTOONIST\M\MacDONALD Blaine, Portfoolio 9, 6.jpg A Tribute by Blaine, Portfoolio 9: 6.
+A Tribute by Blaine, Portfoolio 9: 6.

 Born 20 Sept.
 1924 in Toronto.

-After World War Two he used his veteran’s pension to study graphic arts at the Boston Museum of Fine Art.
-Dick Hersey art director at the Standard (later the Weekend Magazine) had seen some of Macpherson’s drawings in a collection in Ottawa and persuaded the publisher J.W.
-McConnell to subsidize part of Macpherson’s art studies.
+Immediately after the war Duncan using his veteran’s pension began to study graphic arts at the Boston Museum of Fine Art.
+However, in 1947 his father died, and bowing to family wishes, Duncan attempted to run the family business.
+He soon abandoned this effort and entered the Ontario College of Art from which he graduated in 1951.
+Dick Hersey art director at the Standard (later the Weekend Magazine) saw some of Duncan’s drawings in a collection in Ottawa and persuaded the publisher J.W.
+McConnell to give Duncan a contract to replace Jimmy Frise illustrating Greg Clark’s stories.
+Jimmy had died of a heart attack 13 March 1948.

 He accepted the job as editorial cartoonist at the Star at a starting salary of $11,000 per year which made him probably the highest paid cartoonist working in Canada at the time – an amazing introduction for someone who was till then first and foremost an illustrator.
 It was a wage well spent.
 Macpherson’s popularity soared although at the start readers didn’t quite know how to take him.
 According to Beland Honderich the Star’s publisher, “The first reaction to Macpherson’s cartoons was that they were cruel.
 People had never seen this type of cartooning in Canada.
 They weren’t prepared for it.”
 (148)

 Although initially unsure about his qualifications as an editorial cartoonist, Macpherson’s independent personality was never in doubt.
-After about a year in the job, he asked the Star to reduce his work load from five cartoons a week to three so that he could travel to Cuba to draw sketches for the newspaper.
+Before Macpherson, most cartoonists were part of the editorial team, often illustrating other’s ideas.
+Macpherson succeeded in making himself an independent contributor to the editorial page, at times producing cartoons that were in opposition to the editorial stance of the Star.
+This stance was adopted by many editorial cartoonists that followed.
+An example of his independence, occurred after about a year in the job, when he asked the Star to reduce his workload from five cartoons a week to three so that he could travel to Cuba to draw sketches for the newspaper.
 He was refused and so he quit and returned to Maclean’s.
 His popularity helped Berton to override Honderich’s decision and entice Macpherson back from Maclean’s.

 WORK: